shaileshlal/CICYSiamese/README.md

 A considerable amount of work has gone into using machine learning to predict the Hodge numbers of the CICY3 manifolds by `looking' at the configuration matrices, much as a ML algorithm can infer the value of a handwritten digit by looking at its picture.

+Our analysis uses Siamese Networks to infer similarity across this dataset